CompassSecurity/BloodHoundQueries/README.md

 * https://blog.netspi.com/machineaccountquota-is-useful-sometimes/
 * https://adsecurity.org/?p=1667
 * https://blog.redxorblue.com/2019/12/no-shells-required-using-impacket-to.html

+### All Constrained Delegations
+Returns all the principals allowed to perform Constrained Delegation with their target.

+### All Computers Allowed to Delegate for Another Computer
+Returns all the computers allowed to perform Constrained Delegation with their target.

 ### All ACLs to Computers (excluding High Value Targets)
 Returns all the users with an ACL to a computer, except the ones marked as High Value.